starsbeyond/beyond-the-frontiers/README.md

 ### Factions

+Initially only two races available, with ony one of them playable.
+The player-controlled race vs. AI.
+The AI race is both presented as an artificial intelligence in-game and will also be played by AI, with possible interference from game masters when needed for narrative purposes.

-#### The Transcended
+#### Transcended

 A multi-planetary race looking to expand its sphere of influence.
 Already reached far past its own home system.
 Most of the race is non-corporeal, but still have big interest and assets in the physical world.

-#### Vlai
+#### V

-A race which looks for all kinds of life in the universe.
-The goal is to discreetly integrate into as many as possible other life forms by means of host race DNA hijacking or genetic manipulation.
-The goal is preservation and increase of DNA variety.
+An artificial race controlled by AI.
+Has an unknown agenda at the start of the conflict.

 ## Gameplay